mathematicalthinking/encompass/test/README.md

 - testing for metrics route

 # Flaky Tests
-- linked_workspaces.js: returning to login results in 404 sometimes 'For newly linked workspaces'
+- returning to login randomly results in 404 but clicking the logout button puts it back on track